azizkhanp/interview-questions/Terraform-QA.md

 Workspace
 re-usable modules

-how may ways variables can provide to terraform?
+**how may ways variables can provide to terraform?**
 Variable Declarations: we can define directly in main.tf Variable files: variables.tfvars
-Environment Variables: export TF_VAR_region="us-west-2" Command-Line Flags: terraform apply -var="region=us-west-2" The precedence is given to values passed via CLI arguments.
-This is followed by values passed using the .tfvars file and lastly, the default values are considered
+Environment Variables: export TF_VAR_region="us-west-2" Command-Line Flags: terraform apply -var="region=us-west-2" if you have multiple env then use: *.auto.tfvars (dev.auto.tfvars , test.auto.tfvars , prod.auto.tfvars)
+**The precedence **
+  Environment variables
+  -var option on the command line
+  *.auto.tfvars or *.auto.tfvars.json files
+  -var-file option
+  terraform.tfvars or terraform.tfvars.json
+  variables.tf

 What will happen when you run the terraform init command? what files will be created?
 - Backend Configuration: If ur using a remote state then the backend will be initialized